Last updated on September 13th, 2021 at 12:51 pm

 How To Prepare For Your Romania Road Trip

-- Allow at least one full week for your Romanian road trip.
+- You need at least one full week to enjoy the following Romanian itinerary on a road trip.

-- Keep in mind that during high season (summer), it is either impossible or outrageously expensive to have different pick-up and drop-off locations.
-So, it should be wise to plan your Romania itinerary in a way that allows you to start and end your road trip at the same city, ideally following a circular route.
+- Keep in mind that during the high season (summer), it is unlikely to have different pick-up and drop-off locations.
+So, it should be wise to plan your Romania itinerary in a way that allows you to start and end your road trip in the same city, ideally following a circular route.
+Our one-week Romania itinerary begins from Otopeni Bucharest Airport and ends in Bucharest city centre.

-- Book accommodation at different locations along your (circular) route rather than just have one or two destinations as a base.
-Avoiding multiple drives to and from a single location will save you loads of valuable time and energy.
+- Book accommodation at different locations along your (circular) route rather than just having one or two destinations as a base.
+Avoiding multiple drives to and from a single location is a great way to save loads of valuable time and energy.

 - Last but certainly not least, don’t forget to bring along your driver’s license and make sure that the latter is valid for driving in Europe.